MicrosoftDocs/sdk-api/sdk-api-src/content/wmsdkidl/nf-wmsdkidl-iwmreader-open.md

 This method is asynchronous; it returns very quickly and sends a WMT_OPENED status notification to the application's <a href="/windows/desktop/api/wmsdkidl/nf-wmsdkidl-iwmstatuscallback-onstatus">IWMStatusCallback::OnStatus</a> method when the file is opened and ready for use.

 Because the method returns before the file is opened, a return value of S_OK does not necessarily mean that the file has been opened successfully.
-To ascertain the success of the call, you must check the value of of the <i>hr</i> parameter of <b>OnStatus</b> when the WMT_OPENED notification is received.
+To ascertain the success of the call, you must check the value of the <i>hr</i> parameter of <b>OnStatus</b> when the WMT_OPENED notification is received.

 If <i>hr</i> equals NS_E_NO_STREAM it means that the header is not yet available, and that a WMT_SOURCE_SWITCH event will be sent as soon as the header becomes available.
 No WMT_EOF will be sent before the WMT_SOURCE_SWITCH.